-- 8.1 This Contract Standing Order shall, together with the procedures detailed in the General Tender Procedures section below, apply to Works Contracts between £50,001 and £4 million and Services and Supplies Contracts between £25,001 and £150,000. - 8.2 All contracts to which this Standing Order applies shall be advertised in a manner that is sufficient to enable open competition and to meet the requirements of the principles detailed in 2.1. - 8.3 Timescales for the return of tenders shall take account of the complexity of the requirement and allow adequate time for tenderers to respond. - 8.4 The tender opening procedure specified in Appendix 2 of these Contract Standing Orders shall be followed for hard copy tenders. - 9.
-Works Contracts below £50,000; Services and Supplies Contracts below £25,000 - 9.1 Contracts with a value below £2,000 Tenders or Quotations need not be invited in respect of contracts which have a value below £2,000. - 9.2 Contracts with a value between £2,001 and £50,000 (Works) and £25,000(Services/Supplies) Advertising shall not be mandatory and a contract may be awarded after obtaining three quotations from suitable suppliers identified by market research.
+- 8.2 All contracts to which this Standing Order applies shall be advertised in a manner that is sufficient to enable open competition and to meet the requirements of the principles detailed in 2.1. - 8.3 Timescales for the return of tenders shall take account of the complexity of the requirement and allow adequate time for tenderers to respond. - 8.4 All tenders shall be submitted electronically, except as set out below at 10.1, - Works Contracts below £50,000; Services and Supplies Contracts below £25,000 - 9.1 Contracts with a value below £5,000 Tenders or Quotations need not be invited in respect of contracts which have a value below £5,000. - 9.2 Contracts with a value between £5,001 and £50,000 (Works) and £25,000(Services/Supplies) Advertising shall not be mandatory and a contract may be awarded after obtaining three quotations from suitable suppliers identified by market research.